Latent Feature and Attention Dual Erasure Attack against Multi-View Diffusion Models for 3D Assets Protection: Experiments

 The results are shown in Table~\ref{table_1}, the values in the `original' line mean the quality of the generated multi-view images and the reconstruction shapes without any attack.
 As can be observed, WAE and AdvDM only cause small variations in SSIM, LPIPS, and CD scores, while our method achieves significant attack effects on all the metrics.
 Specifically, our method reduces SSIM to 0.655 and increases LPIPS to 0.405 and CD to 0.2155 in Zero123++.
 These results demonstrate that our method has better attack performance than previous works in terms of the quality of the generated multi-view images and the geometric reconstruction shapes.

-Figure~\ref{figure4} further illustrates the subjective comparison of different methods.
-The upper part shows the color images and normal maps generated by Wonder3D, while the lower part shows the color images generated by Zero123++.
+Figure~\ref{figure4}(\textit{Left}) further illustrates the subjective comparison of different methods.
+The upper part shows the color images generated by Zero123++.
 For each attack method, we present the generated images of six different views.
 We can see that previous methods only result in slight changes in the surface texture and the outline still remains complete.
 In contrast, our method generates totally different features and outlines, because the proposed dual erasure attack can greatly disrupt the geometric and visual consistency among multi-view images.
+More visualization results including reconstruction results based on generated multi-view images can be find in Supplementary Material.